 As with the Buildable Design Scores, the minimum Constructability Score requirements have also been raised over the years.
 Refer to the Code of Practice on Buildable Design/Buildability for the minimum Constructability Score required for your project.

-The above changes were announced in the Circular on Amendments to Building Control (Buildability and Productivity) Regulations 2011 and revisions to the Code of Practice on Buildability issued on 16 November 2019.
+The above changes were announced in the Circular on Enhancements to Code of Practice on Buildability to accelerate adoption of Design for Manufacturing and Assembly (DfMA) technologies issued on 21 December 2020.

 For more details on the changes in the Building Control (Buildability and Productivity) Regulations and the Code of Practice on Buildability, 2017 Edition, please refer to the following: